A Tour of Bosworth Battlefield

-Bosworth Battlefield Visitor Centre and Country Park today occupy the site believed by many to be that of the Battle of Bosworth which took place on 22nd August, 1485.
+Bosworth Battlefield Visitor Centre and Country Park occupy the site which was believed to be that of the Battle of Bosworth which took place on 22nd August 1485.
 Bosworth, the most decisive battle of the War of the Roses, sounded the death knell of the House of Plantagenet and heralded the end of the Middle Ages, King Richard III was killed in the course of the battle and the crown of England passed from the last Yorkist king to the founder of the Tudor dynasty, Henry, Earl of Richmond, who in the course of his victory became King Henry VII.

 Run by Leicestershire County Council, Bosworth Battlefield was officially opened in 1974.
 The Visitor Centre at Bosworth offers interactive displays and a detailed exhibition, along with an interesting film explaining the events of the battle.
 Visitors can learn about the lives of the combatants in the battle and the impacts of the battle itself through archaeological finds, hands-on and computer interactives, and a Battlefield investigation lab.
 Living history events take place on the site throughout the summer months.
 The Visitor Centre is signposted from various roads, including from the A5 between Hinckley and Atherstone.